abommana20/TIFS_CODE/README.md

 # Power Trace and Accuracy Evaluation Framework

 This repository contains multiple modules that collectively enable power trace generation, sensitivity analysis, and inference accuracy evaluation under adversarial conditions.
-Each module (except **Hotspot**) includes its own README file with detailed setup instructions, implementation details, and explanations of the files contained within.
+Each module includes its own README file with detailed setup instructions, implementation details, and explanations of the files contained within.

 ## Repository Structure